Margaret Masterman

 Margaret Masterman (4 May 1910 – 1 April 1986) was a British linguist and philosopher, most known for her pioneering work in the field of computational linguistics and especially machine translation.
 She founded the Cambridge Language Research Unit.

 Biography

 Margaret Masterman was born in London on 4 May 1910 to Charles F. G. Masterman, a British radical Liberal Party politician and head of the War Propaganda Bureau, and Lucy Blanche Lyttelton, a politician, poet and writer.
-In 1932 she married Richard Bevan Braithwaite, a philosopher.
-They had a son, Lewis Charles (born 1937) and a daughter, Catherine Lucy (born 1940).
+In 1932, she married Richard Bevan Braithwaite, a philosopher.
+They had a son, Lewis Charles (born 1937), and a daughter, Catherine Lucy (born 1940).

+Masterman attended the lectures of Ludwig Wittgenstein at Cambridge.
+She was one of the few selected to take notes; her notes and the notes of others were later compiled as The Blue Book.
+There is also the so-called Yellow Book which consists of notes taken by Alice Ambrose and Masterman during the intervals between the dictation of the Blue Book.